 Dog Bloat: Causes, Signs, and Symptoms

-Learn to recognize the signs of canine bloat—it can be deadly for far too many dogs.
+Learn to recognize the signs of bloating in dogs.
+Also known as gastric dilatation and volvulus, this condition turns deadly for far too many dogs.

 Imagine seeing your dog exhibit some strange symptoms, rushing him to the vet within minutes, only to have the vet proclaim his case to be hopeless and recommend euthanasia.
 For too many pet parents, that’s the story of bloat in dogs, an acute medical condition characterized by a rapid accumulation of gas in the stomach.